CTCycle/FEXT-Autoencoder/README.md

 The main interface streamlines navigation across the application's core services, including dataset evaluation, model training and evaluation, and inference.
 Users can easily visualize generated plots and browse both training and inference images.
 Models training supports customizable configurations and also allows resuming previous sessions using pretrained models.

-**Dataset validation:** the image dataset is analyzed and validated using different metrics.
+**Dataset:** the image dataset is analyzed and validated using different metrics.
 The following analysis are then performed on the image dataset:

 - **Calculation of images statistics**: pixels mean values, standard deviation, values range, noise ratio
 - **Calculation of average pixel distribution**